What to Look for Around Ridge Vent Openings After a Rainy Stretch

 Inspect the Ceiling Directly Under the Peak

 You do not always have to go on the roof to find a leak.
 Grab a flashlight and head into your attic during or right after a rainstorm.
 Look specifically at the ridge board, which is the long beam at the very top where the rafters meet.
 If you see dark staining, damp wood, or actual dripping, your ridge vent is failing.
 Sometimes the wind blows rain sideways, forcing it under the vent flange.
 This is called wind-driven rain.
 If your attic insulation looks matted or clumped directly under the peak of the roof, that is a classic sign that water has been sneaking in through the vent openings.
+Beyond checking for moisture, assessing the overall condition and depth of your insulation is a practical step for long-term home health.
+Since moisture and temperature fluctuations often go hand-in-hand, ensuring that your attic insulation services are up to date helps stabilize the indoor environment and prevents the attic from becoming a reservoir for humid air.
+Properly installed materials limit the heat transfer that can contribute to condensation issues on cold roof surfaces during the winter.
+Maintaining this thermal balance supports the efficiency of your ventilation system, keeping the air moving freely and your structural components dry throughout the year.

 Watch for Loose or Rusted Fasteners